 "What are you proposing?
 That we all sign up?"
-David asked with a curious, cocked eyebrow.
+David asked with a curious, cocked an eyebrow.

-"I don't know, John.
-After all, you can't even make it through gym practice without weeping from doing two laps.
+"I don't know, John., you cannot even make it through gym practice without weeping from doing two laps.
 I don't think you can handle a complex machine like a mecha."
 Nozomi said with a grin of her own.

 "Humph!
 Shows what you know, miss kitty!
 I can hold my own with the best of them!"
-John exclaimed boastfully.
+John exclaimed.

 "Well, that's different.
 She used to be the captain of her girl's baseball league."
 John defended making the two laugh.
-"Seriously though, I think that we should definitely consider it!
-Especially you David."
+"Though, I think that we should consider it! you David."

 "Me?"
 David asked with a blink of confusion.

-"Yeah!
-After all, you're smart and good with your hands.
+"Yeah!, you're smart and good with your hands.
 You'd be the top pilot easy."
-The green haired teen stated.
+The green-haired teen stated.

 "I guess...It's still a sudden decision to make."
 David said.
 Then another growl from his stomach made him groan from the hunger pains.

-"Well, we can't make any decisions with no food in our bellies.
+"Well, we can't decide with no food in our bellies.
 I'll go ask Charles from our math class if he wouldn't mind sharing some of his home lunch.
 His mom always makes him enough for two."
 Nozomi said as she got up.

 "Why, cause he doesn't eat enough?"
 John asked.

 Later that day, when school was beginning to each it ends, David went up to the roof of the school where he set up a chair for his daily ritual.
-Said ritual consisted of drinking a can of pink lemonade he got from the vending machine, then watch from the seat of his chair as the sun sank and the sky went to a nice shade of dusty red.
-As he sat down to watch this phenomenon occur before his eyes David found himself thinking something.
-And that something was John's previous mention about the Mecha Academy and the thought of possibly signing up to it.
+Said ritual comprised drinking a can of pink lemonade he got from the vending machine, then watch from the seat of his chair as the sun sank and the sky went to a nice shade of dusty red.
+As he sat down to watch this phenomenon occur before his eyes David thought something.
+And that something was John's previous mention about the Mecha Academy and the thought of signing up for it.

 "Should I sign up?
 I mean, I haven't even finished school.
-But then again, being a pilot is a high-paying job and I could see a lot of places that I wouldn't normally get to see with a normal job.
-Of course, there is an equal number of cons to being a mecha pilot also..."
+But then again, being a pilot is a high-paying job and I could see a lot of places I wouldn't get to see a normal job.
+There is an equal number of cons to being a mecha pilot..."